samira-farhat/nexus-student-hub/README.md

 # Nexus-Student-Hub

-A front-end website built for university studentsto access academic resources, study materials, and opportunities.
+A front-end website built for university students to access academic resources, study materials, and opportunities.

 ## Features
 - HTML/CSS/JavaScript only (no backend)